bdougie/take-action/README.md

       env:
         GITHUB_TOKEN: ${{ github.token }}
       with:
-        confirmation_message: Thanks for taking this issue!
+        message: Thanks for taking this issue!
 Let us know if you have any questions!
-        activation_message: .take
+        trigger: .take
 ```